jsautret/genapid/predicates/header/README.md

 # header

-The `header` predicate checks the value of a predicate.
+The `header` predicate checks the value of a predicate and/or gets it value

 ## Options